 After those come another large chunk of injected advertisements, this time with images, that offer users the chance to buy a "Gregory stool" for nearly $280, among others.
 Only after two full screens of forcibly injected, largely unrelated or sponsored content, come the links to the Wikipedia article on the actor and his Internet Movie Database profile page.
 The Wikipedia and IMDb links are the first two hits that would show up in a regular Google search using the same query, which means Searchencrypt injected over 10 advertisements and sponsored links before showing its users the actual top relevance matches for their search.

 The issue is not just injected ads but also low-relevance content being shown near the top of the results page, far higher than the results in a regular Google search.
 For example, searching for "Witcher 3" - a 2015 video game, shows a link to a popular adult video website higher than the largest digital game store that sells the actual game - decidedly abnormal behavior when it comes to ordering search results according to relevance.

 This is classic browser hijacker behavior on every level.
 Thankfully, Searchencrypt doesn't have any nasty persistence mechanisms and its removal from the system is quite straightforward.
 Simply opening Chrome's "Extensions" page (Menu button -> More Tools -> Extensions) allows users to hit the Remove button under the extension and the browser should be restored to its normal functionality.

-Do You Suspect Your PC May Be Infected with Searchencrypt.com & Other Threats?
-Scan Your PC with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide PC users with in-depth system security analysis, detection and removal of a wide range of threats like Searchencrypt.com as well as a one-on-one tech support service.
-Download SpyHunter's FREE Malware Remover
+Do You Suspect Your Computer May Be Infected with Searchencrypt.com & Other Threats?
+Scan Your Computer with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide users with in-depth system security analysis, detection and removal of a wide range of threats like Searchencrypt.com as well as a one-on-one tech support service.
+Download SpyHunter's FREE Malware Remover*